 the flow of history.
 Unfortunately the historical events are hard-coded and their occurrence can't be randomized,

 which limits replayability.
-Each crisis gives the player options for what action to take, which adds greatly to
+In any case, each crisis gives the player options for what action to take, which adds greatly

 other things, such as the country's economic condition).
 This is another area where your faction expects you to follow

-its party line--unfortunately the game doesn't indicate which choice your faction expects you to make.
-The player
+its party line--unfortunately the game doesn't indicate which choice your faction expects you to make, so in that way you're

 Crisis in the Kremlin is remarkable as the first computer game to give the player granular control over items in the

 budget.
 That is, each year the player is given a proposed budget and can raise or lower spending on any part of it, down